-Per CA.gov, California has an intercountry adoption program which utilizes licensed private adoption agencies who are specialized in supporting California residents with adoptions of children born in another country.
+Per CA.gov, California has an intercountry adoption program that utilizes licensed private adoption agencies who are specialized in supporting California residents with adoptions of children born in another country.
 Said children must be classified as orphans by the Bureau of Citizenship and Immigration Services and must meet the following criteria:

 -“The child is under the age of 18